NAME

 id_attr_map

 Specify whether to map uid/gid based on the object name, the object uuid, or based on the rfc2307 schema extension attributes synchronized from an on-prem Active Directory instance.
 Mapping by name or by rfc2307 is recommeneded.
+By name mapping is the default.

 EXAMPLES